1905-1907 b t

 2008-2009 f n

-The club joined the Southern League and became founder members of the new Third Division, winning the title at the first attempt.
-After four difficult years in Division Two, Palace dropped back into Division Three (South) in 1925 and remained there for the next 33 years.
+In 1920 Palace became founder members of the new Third Division, winning the title at the first attempt.
+After four difficult years in Division Two, they dropped back into Division Three (South) in 1925 and remained there for the next 33 years.
 Their 1925 and 1935-37 kits, incidentally, featured pale stockings with dark tops, a pattern that did not otherwise appear until the mid-1950s.

 The first recorded evidence of the team wearing a crest was in the 1935-36 season, when the club's initials were embroidered onto their shirts.

-In the late 1930s the club adopted plain white jerseys in an attempt to change their fortunes but to no avail.
-Traditional claret and blue shirts were restored in 1949.
-These were used until 1955 when white shirts with distinctive claret and blue trim appeared.
-These featured a new crest representing the famous facade of the original Crystal Palace and were used until 1964.
+The first claret and blue shirts were introduced in 1949 and used until 1955 when white shirts with claret and blue trim appeared.
+These featured a new crest representing the famous facade of the original Crystal Palace and were worn until 1964.

-Claret and blue was reintroduced in 1966; initially the shirts were light blue with claret candy stripes but the colours were reversed in 1967.
+Claret and blue was reintroduced in 1966; initially the shirts were light blue with claret candy stripes (similar to their change strip worn four years earlier).
+Conventional stripes were worn on at least one occasion.
+In 1967 the colours were reversed.
 This fondly remembered strip featured the club's name embroidered in full in gold script, making for an attractive contrast.

 In 1969, Palace were promoted once again and took their place in Division One for the first time.
 Clearly out of their depth and with limited financial resources, Palace managed to stave off relegation for four years before they went into free-fall and dropped straight down into the Third Division.
 In 1971 another favourite strip was introduced, basically all white with broad claret and light blue panels on the chest.
 The first version bore the gold embroidered script but when a new version was introduced in 1972, with a narrow white stripe separating the claret and blue, this was replaced by a circular badge in modernist style.
 Included in the design was the team's traditional nickname, "The Glaziers."